Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-01-Local-environment.md

 N.B.
 If you don't want to use containers, with some modifications on the project, you could use a local Postgresql database.

-## \(optionally\) Download test containers desktop
+## \(optionally\) Download Testcontainers desktop

-In this workshop we are using test containers, it's very recommended to install test containers desktop because it brings with some useful features like select a container runtime or freeze containers shutdown...
+In this workshop we are using [Testcontainers](https://testcontainers.com), it's very recommended to install test containers desktop because it brings with some useful features, like select a container runtime or freeze containers shutdown...

 FYI, You need to create a free account to use it.